SUPLA/supla-device/docs/howto/networking.md

 # Networking

-This document explains how networking works in **supla-device**, how devices connect to SUPLA Server and what to consider when configuring network connectivity.
+**supla-device** manages networking end-to-end: from network configuration to connection handling and communication with SUPLA Server.

-Networking is a critical part of device stability and is a common source of configuration and runtime issues.
+Network configuration and stability directly affect device reliability and runtime behavior.

 ---